kirkofypsi/7DWorkProblemModel/faq.md

 Therefore, it's clear that the unethical method of choice for enhancing one's reputation is by posting fake positive reviews rather than publishing fake negative reviews about competitors.

+## Why are only large companies included in Culturama?

+Regrettably, for small and some medium-sized companies, particularly those with 500 employees or fewer, there is usually insufficient publicly available information to make statistically significant conclusions about their work culture.

+Nonetheless, this does not imply that we cannot expand the current selection of 1500 companies in Culturama.
+There are undoubtedly numerous large companies not yet featured in Culturama that have ample public information on their work cultures.
+Our goal is to continue broadening the range of analyzed companies in the near future.